The Egyptian Halls: Current status

 In January 2003, Glasgow City Council bought the building just before its CPO was due to expire in the hope that USD would find the funding to complete the restoration.
 At that time it was estimated that it would cost £3.8 million to repair the building.
 USD bought the entire building in the summer of 2008, but other than work to prevent further decay little had been done on the building.
 In June 2010 ambitious new plans to redevelop the building into a 250-bedroom hotel, with hotel group Accor taking the franchise, were announced.
 As part of this redevelopment there were plans to build a new rooftop extension and new ground-floor retail units.
 The cost of this scheme was put at £17 million, with Glasgow City Council asked to contribute £1 million to the conversion.
 Further wrangling over funding continued, with the owner warning in February 2011 that the building might be demolished if further funds were not committed.
+Planning approval and listed building consent was given for a scheme which has secured funding for conversion to a 114-bed four-star hotel.
+In February 2013, subsidy was being sought for work to the ground floor, however these plans did not proceed.

-By late 2019 the building had been shrouded by scaffolding for a decade with no action having been taken.
+By late 2019 the building had been shrouded by scaffolding for a decade, with no action having been taken.
 It was added to the shortlist of the fourteen most significant endangered buildings in Europe by Europa Nostra.
 In May 2021, the Scottish Civic Trust established The Egyptian Halls SCIO, which aims to acquire ownership of the building and undertake a full restoration programme.
 Its trustees include Paul Sweeney MSP, John Nicolson MP, and Murray Grigor.

+In March 2024 it was reported that the building, still behind scaffolding (covered initially by oversized billboard-style banner, then by an image of the façade after council objection to the 'excessive advertising' 13 years after its introduction, with the owners claiming the revenue was used in the upkeep of the preservation measures) had gone back up for sale.